Preet-Sojitra/python-assignments/README.md

 # Python Assignments
-Repository to keep track of all my python assignments given by university
+Repository to keep track of all python assignments given by university

 ## Contributing